We delve into the origin and history of Arabic, the official language of the UAE, which is spoken by millions across the world.

 Expats living in the UAE have various options to learn spoken and/or written Arabic.
 They also have options to choose Gulf Arabic, Modern Standard Arabic, or a different dialect.

 Most people in the UAE speak English and relatively few speak Arabic.
-According to research by local newspaper Khaleej Times, 81% of people polled have never taken an Arabic course; despite the fact that the number of people enrolling in Arabic classes is rising.
+According to research by the local newspaper Khaleej Times, 81% of people polled have never taken an Arabic course; despite the fact that the number of people enrolling in Arabic classes is rising.

 Inroads into learning Arabic are a beautiful gesture and method of getting closer to Emirati culture, as well as Emirati friends and co-workers.
 This is especially true because many expats find themselves spending several years in the UAE.
 In smaller Emirates, such as Ras al Khaimah or Ajman, which host fewer expats, Arabic would take you even further.